milesj/shapeshifter/docs/schematic.md

 The `subsets` object allows for smaller sets of attributes to be defined and exported in the ES output.
-Each key in the object represents a unique name for the subset, while the value of each property can either be an array of [attribute names](#attributes), or an object of `attributes` and `nullable` (optional) properties.
+Each key in the object represents a unique name for the subset, while the value of each property can either be an array of [attribute names](#attributes), or an object of `attributes`, `nullable`, or `optional` properties.

-Unlike `nullable` properties found on type definitions, this property represents a mapping of attributes in the current subset to boolean values, which enable or disable the modifier.
+Unlike `nullable` and `optional` properties found on type definitions, this property represents a mapping of attributes in the current subset to boolean values, which enable or disable the modifier.

 ```json
 {